 To start with, you will find some wonderful outdoor experiences.
 Bradenton's award-winning Riverwalk stretches 1.5 miles along the banks of the Manatee River and is a great place to walk, run, fish, picnic, spot dolphins and manatees, or play beach volleyball.
 Better yet, an extension is underway that will double its length.
 Or visit the botanical walk, the splash pad, the skateboard park, and/or the day dock for boaters.
 Evenings often bring entertainment to the 400 seat Mosaic Amphitheater.
 The 17th Avenue West Park offers tennis and pickleball, plenty of shade, picnic tables, a gazebo, and playground equipment.
-The John & Rebecca Neal Park features a community garden, a kayak launch and an observation pier from which you can see beautiful vistas of Florida scenery or fish.
+The John & Rebecca Neal Park features a community garden, a kayak launch and an observation pier from which you can fish or find beautiful vistas of Florida scenery.
 18 holes of golf can be played at the River Run Golf Links along the Braden River.
-We could go on and on, but suffice it to say, Bradenton offers plenty of outdoor venues including numerous local and neighborhood parks we have not mentioned.
+We could go on and on, but suffice it to say, Bradenton offers a wide variety of outdoor venues including numerous local and neighborhood parks we have not mentioned.

 Just outside the City's northwest boundary is Robinson Preserve.
-It is a 600-acre salt marsh and home to jumping mullet as well as hundreds of other species of fish and marine life-including dolphins and manatee.
+It is a 600-acre salt marsh and home to jumping mullet as well as hundreds of other species of fish and marine life including dolphins and manatee.
 The Preserve features hiking paths, kayak and canoe waterways, bridges, picnic spots, mangrove forests and a 53-foot-tall tower with a wide-open view of the Tampa Bay area.
-The De Soto National Memorial Park is located just outside the Bradenton city limits and is listed on the National Register of Historic Places.
-Visitors can hit the beach, hike nature trails through the Florida coastal landscape, go fishing or bird-watching, have a picnic, and attend living history demonstrations.
+A little further away is the De Soto National Memorial Park and is listed on the National Register of Historic Places.
+Visitors can hit the beach, hike nature trails through the Florida coastal landscape, go fishing or bird watching, have a picnic, and attend living history demonstrations.
 But it is not the only beach in the area.
 Many of Florida's most iconic Gulf of Mexico beach towns are less an hour's drive.

 Bradenton has no shortage of opportunities for arts and culture.
-Stroll through the Village of the Arts, a live-work community composed of colorful historic cottages that house everything from Bradenton's best art galleries, to award-winning restaurants, bakeries, specialty shops, studios, and healing arts.
+Stroll through the Village of the Arts, a live-work community composed of colorful historic cottages that house everything from Bradenton's best art galleries to award-winning restaurants, bakeries, specialty shops, studios, and healing arts.
 In early December, attend the annual Bradenton Blues Festival-rated the Best Blues Festival in the United States in 2015 by Blues411.
 Visit the ArtCenter Manatee and its three galleries featuring exhibitions that showcase the work of more than 2,000 local, regional and national artists.
 Notably, in 2008, Bradenton was ranked as the fifth best city in the United States for Working Artists by Art Calendar Magazine.

-Stop at the Manatee Performing Arts Center which hosts the Manatee Players and offers The Broadway Series, The Studio Series and Community Artistic Collaborations.
+Stop at the Manatee Performing Arts Center which hosts the Manatee Players and offers The Broadway Series, The Studio Series, and community artistic collaborations.
 For those a bit more scientifically inclined, visit the Bishop Museum of Science and Nature which focuses on the scientific and cultural knowledge of Florida.
 Among other things, it includes a planetarium and the Manatee Habitat where injured manatees are rehabilitated and eventually released.
+Then there is the Family Heritage House Museum (focused on Black history) at the State College of Florida.
 Finally, the Manatee Village Historical Park is an open-air museum that contains 14 preserved and replica structures representing the cultural heritage of Manatee County's founding period of 1840-1918.